spatha0011/spatha_vsd-hdp/Day21/README.md

 ![Alt Text](Images/ctsn4.jpg)

-This image shows the **Setup Slack Histogram** after CTS in OpenROAD.
-The histogram represents the distribution of endpoint slack values, all of which are **positive**, indicating that there are **no setup timing violations**.
+This image shows the **Setup Slack Histogram** after CTS.
+The histogram represents the distribution of endpoint slack values, all of which are positive, indicating that there are no setup timing violations.

 ![Alt Text](Images/ctsn5.jpg)

-This image shows the **Hold Slack Histogram** after CTS in OpenROAD.
+This image shows the **Hold Slack Histogram** after CTS.
 The histogram represents the distribution of hold slack values for all endpoints.
-All values are **positive**, confirming that the design meets **hold timing requirements** without any violations.
+All values are positive, confirming that the design meets hold timing requirements without any violations.

 ![Alt Text](Images/ctsn6.jpg)